Diell02/MetaMaskDEXTools/README.md

 - **parent_script.py**: Executes the child script.
 Specify the number of times you want to run the child script.
 - **child_script.py**:
   - Replace the URL of the crypto you want to vote on in line 158.
   - Replace the profile path in line 18.
+You can find the `profile_path` by going to Firefox and typing `about:profiles` in the address bar.
+Copy the root directory of the `default-release` profile and set it as the `profile_path`, making sure to replace backslashes (`\`) with forward slashes (`/`).
+  - Replace the MetaMask extension ID in line 68.
+You can find the MetaMask extension ID by unlocking your wallet, clicking the three dots in the top right, and expanding the view.
+The URL will contain the extension ID.

 ### MetaMask Setup